PengkaiHsu/working_time/README.md

 - Input File Sample: input_sample.md
 - Sorce Code: CalculateWorkingTime.ps1
+- Batch file for drag-and-drop execution: RunScript.bat

 ## How to use it
+1. Write your work schedule to an .md file (referring to the input_sample.md for guidance).

+#### Using the .bat file

+2. Drag your .md file onto the RunScript.bat.

+#### Executing the PowerShell directly

-1. Open the source code file using the PowerShell ISE or some other IDEs.
+2. Open the source code file (CalculateWorkingTime.ps1) using the PowerShell ISE or some other IDEs.
    If you are using macOS, please check https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.4

 3. Update the path for $file_data.
 4. Execute 'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process' in the command line.
 5. Execute the whole code.

-## Input
+## Input file
 ### 1. Format
 ```
 ## {yyyy/mm/dd}